 - Begin the process of making demos in programs like Pro Tools and GarageBand

 Students must meet eligibility requirements and register in advance.

-Registration is limited to a single twenty-minute time slot per songwriter per day.
+Registration is limited to a single thirty-minute time slot per songwriter per day.
 Songwriters wishing to work as a duo or trio must

 email email@example.com to make prior arrangements.